pa-git/Snowflake-notes/README.md

 # Snowflake notes

-A collection of notes tp pass the SnowPro-Core Certification
+A collection of notes to prepare for SnowPro Certifications